-There are several key federal health programs that are critical to helping support a sufficient supply of primary care physicians and physician specialties facing shortages.
-The following programs within Title VII are noteworthy because they have a significant impact on the pipeline of incoming primary care physicians.
+There are several key federal health programs that are critical to helping support a sufficient and diverse physician workforce.
+The following programs within Title VII are noteworthy because they have a significant impact on the pipeline of primary care physicians:

 Primary Care Loans (PCL) Program

 Participating medical schools are provided funds by the Health Resources & Services Administration’s (HRSA) Bureau of Health Workforce (BHW) through BHW’s school-based scholarship and loans programs.
 Long-term, low-interest rate loans are made available to full-time, economically disadvantaged students to obtain a degree in allopathic or osteopathic medicine.

 Students who receive loans under the PCL program agree to enter and complete residency training in primary care within four years after graduation and practice primary care for 10 years or until the loan is paid in full, whichever occurs first.

 HRSA also provides grants to medical schools to fund scholarships for students from disadvantaged backgrounds, enrolled in health professions programs.
 This program is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2021 consistent with the prior year.